Why are stars so bright as the year turns?

-Why are the stars so bright tonight?
+Why are the stars so bright?

-On December, January and February evenings our evening sky faces away from the center of our Milky Way galaxy, toward our galaxy’s outskirts.
-There are fewer stars between us and extragalactic space at this time of year.
-We’re also looking toward the spiral arm of the galaxy in which our sun resides – called the Orion Arm – and toward some gigantic stars located in this direction.
-These huge stars relatively close to us, within our own galactic neighborhood, our own local spiral arm, and so they look bright!
+On December, January and February evenings our evening sky faces away from the center of our Milky Way galaxy.
+Instead, we look toward our galaxy’s outskirts at this time of year.
+There are fewer stars between us and extragalactic space now.
+We’re also looking toward the spiral arm of the galaxy in which our sun resides – the Orion Arm – and toward some gigantic stars in this direction.
+These huge stars are relatively close to us, within our own galactic neighborhood and local spiral arm, so they look bright.

 Consider the sky at the opposite time of year.
 In June, July and August, the evening sky seen from the entire Earth is facing toward the center of the Milky Way galaxy.